-A COLUMN THERE SOROE!
-IT LAN CDD# [must use black ink or type] PROPERTY LOCATION: 5730 Edsall Rd; 611 S. Pickett St; 5660 Edsall Rd; 5650 Edsall Rd; 501 S. Pickett St; 504 S. Van Dorn St TAX MAP REFERENCE: 057.04-05-04, 057.04-05-05, 057.04-05-06, 057.04-05-07, 057.04-05-08, 067.02-02-01 ZONE : I and CG APPLICANT'S NAME: Greenhill Capital Corp ADDRESS: 4901 Fairmont Avenue, Suite 200, Bethesda, MD 20814 PROPERTY OWNER NAME: ADDRESS: 4901 Fairmont Avenue, Suite 200, Bethesda, MD 20814 REQUEST: Request for CDD Concept plan for multi-family residential, office, retail and civic uses in multi-phased development including SUP request for height and density bonuses pursuant to section 7-700 of the zoning ordinance.
-THE UNDERSIGNED hereby a provisions of Section 5-600 of the applies for CDD Development Concept Plan approval in accordance with the 1992 Zoning Ordinance of the City of Alexandria, Virginia.
-Alexandria to post placard notice of obtained permission from the property owner, hereby grants permission to the City of on the property for which this application is requested, pursuant to Article XI, Section nance of the City of Alexandria, Virginia. drawings, etc., required to be furni and belief.
-The applicant is hereby this application and any specific or public hearings on this application stated to be non-binding or illustrat ttests that all of the information herein provided and specifically including all surveys, shed by the applicant are true, correct and accurate to the best of their knowledge y notified that any written materials, drawings or illustrations submitted in support of all representations made to the Planning Commission or City Council in the course of will be binding on the applicant unless those materials or representations are clearly tive of general plans and intentions, subject to substantial revision, pursuant to Article 992 Zoning Ordinance of the City of Alexandria, Virginia.
-Mary Catherine Gibbs, Hart & Print Name of Applicant or Agent 700 N. Fairfax St, Suite 600 Alexandria, VA 22314 Signature Mailing/Street Address Email address D O NOT WRITE IN THIS SPACE OFFICE USE ONLY Date and Fee Paid:S ACTION - PLANNING COMMISSION:
+Gar.
+TIMENT CONCERT LAN CDD # [must use black ink or type] PROPERTY LOCATION: 5730 Edsall Rd; 611 S. Pickett St; 5660 Edsall Rd; 5650 Edsall Rd; 501 S. Pickett St; 504 S. Van Dorn St 057.04-05-04; 057.04-05-05; 057.04-05-06 TAX MAP REFERENCE: 057 04-05-07 057 04-05-08 067 02-02-01 ZONE Land CG APPLICANT'S NAME: Greenhill Capital Corp ADDRESS: 4901 Fairmont Avenue, Suite 200, Bethesda, MD 20814 PROPERTY OWNER NAME: ADDRESS: 4901 Fairmont Avenue, Suite 200, Bethesda, MD 20814 REQUEST: Request for CDD Concept plan for multi-family residential, office, retail and civic uses in multi-phased development including SUP request for height and density bonuses pursuant to section 7-700 of the zoning ordinance.
+THE UNDERSIGNED hereby a provisions of Section 5-600 of the applies for CDD Development Concept Plan approval in accordance with the a 1992 Zoning Ordinance of the City of Alexandria, Virginia.
+Alexandria to post placard notice of obtained permission from the property owner, hereby grants permission to the City of on the property for which this application is requested, pursuant to Article XI, Section inance of the City of Alexandria, Virginia.
+THE UNDERSIGNED hereby at ttests that all of the information herein provided and specifically including all surveys. drawings, etc., required to be furnitional belief.
+The applicant is hereby this application and any specific or public hearings on this application stated to be non-binding or illustrated. ished by the applicant are true, correct and accurate to the best of their knowledge y notified that any written materials, drawings or illustrations submitted in support of ral representations made to the Planning Commission or City Council in the course of will be binding on the applicant unless those materials or representations are clearly tive of general plans and intentions, subject to substantial revision, pursuant to Article 992 Zoning Ordinance of the City of Alexandria, Virginia.
+Mary Catherine Gibbs, Hart & & Gibbs P.C.
+Mary Catherino Gilbs by Print Name of Applicant or Agent Signature 700 N. Fairfax St, Suite 600 Alexandria, VA 22314 Telephone # Fax # mcgibbs@hartlanduselaw.com Mailing/Street Address Email address - Dr O NOT WRITE IN THIS SPACE OFFICE USE ONLY ACTION - PLANNING COMMISSION: Date and Fee Paid: ACTION - CITY COUNCIL

-Development Site Plan (DSP) # ,
+Development Site Plan (DSP) # •